-Some people give me weird looks when I say something about nutrition that doesn’t fit with the conventional wisdom they have been fed all their lives.
+Some people give me weird looks when I say something about nutrition that doesn’t fit with the conventional wisdom they have believed all their lives.

 But I’ve learned pretty much all of it from other experts that are way more knowledgeable than me.